bashly-framework/bashly-book/src/usage/settings.md

   Use Bashly's internal formatter.
 This formatter simply squashes any consecutive number of newlines to a single newline.
 - `formatter: external`
   Run the predefined external command `shfmt --case-indent --indent 2`.
+Depends on `shfmt` being available.
 - `formatter: none`
   Disable formatting entirely.
 - `formatter: <string>`